Why In-Person Events Are Still Your Most Powerful SaaS GTM Channel in 2026

 In the digital-first era of SaaS, it's easy to get caught up in the allure of purely online strategies.
 SEO, paid ads, content marketing, and social media are all undeniably powerful channels.
-Yet, as many early-stage B2B SaaS founders and investors discover, there's a potent, often overlooked channel that continues to deliver unparalleled results for customer acquisition and retention: in-person events.
+Yet, as many early-stage B2B SaaS founders and GTM leaders discover, there's a potent, often overlooked channel that continues to deliver unparalleled results for customer acquisition and retention: in-person events.

 While digital channels are essential — you can reach anyone, anywhere, and at anytime! — the tangible connection forged face-to-face remains an irreplaceable asset in building trust, demonstrating value, and accelerating growth.